benjaminrobira/Meta_analysis_cognition_primates/README.md

 # Meta analysis of brain size in primates :monkey:

-This repository stores all material linked to "**Species sympatry shapes brain size evolution in Primates**" by *Benjamin Robira* and *Benoît Perez-Lamarque*.
+This repository stores all material linked to "**Primate sympatry shapes the evolution of their brain architecture**" by *Benjamin Robira* and *Benoît Perez-Lamarque*.

 It is divided into several folders: